Lemon Berry Dump Cake from Scratch

 - Add ¾ cup mashed strawberries, ¾ cup mashed raspberries and ¾ cup water to a large saucepan.
 Bring to a boil and boil for 3 minutes.

-- Strain juice from cooked strawberries into a bowl and then add enough water to make 1½ cups of juice.
+- Strain juice from cooked berries into a bowl and then add enough water to make 1½ cups of juice.
 Discard pulp.

 - In a large saucepan combine the juice, 1 cup white sugar, 3 tbsp cornstarch, 2 tbsp lemon juice, 1 tsp vanilla extract and ¼ tsp salt.
 Bring to a boil and stir constantly until it becomes translucent and thick, about 3-5 minutes.
 Remove from heat and cool slightly.